Here’s Your Monday Reminder To ‘Embrace Every Stage Of Life’ From Ciara

 All bodies are beautiful in every stage of life.

-Since Ciara’s video went up, several fans have jumped into her comment section.
-In less than a day, her post has over 365K likes and nearly 8K comments.
+Since Ciara’s video went up, several fans have jumped into her comments section.
+In less than a day, her post has over 365,000 likes and nearly 8,000 comments.

 Here’s your Monday reminder from Ciara below.